A year in the vineyard in 7 crucial stages: from pruning to harvest

 Stage 3: Leaf development in the vineyard

-Earlier (in this article at least) we talked about the leaves that grow.
-But also the bunches that will later become grapes and your top wine, are soon visible on the plant.
-They are green bunches of balls that you see on the main tendril.
-That is of course not yet the flowering, they are also not yet grapes (see photo early flowering).
-After about the tenth leaf the flowering also starts.
-During the early flowering the caps of the previously mentioned green balls fall off and the leaves of the mini flowers unfold.
-The total flowering lasts about a month.
-At the end of the flowering the leaves fall off and the next phase starts.
+Earlier (at least in this article) we discussed the growing leaves.
+But the clusters that will later become grapes and your top wine are also quickly visible on the plant.
+These are green clusters of small balls that you can see on the main vine.
+This is, of course, not yet flowering; they are not yet grapes (see photo of early flowering).
+After about the tenth leaf, flowering also begins.
+During early flowering, the caps of the aforementioned green balls fall off, and the petals of the mini flowers unfold.
+The entire flowering phase lasts about a month.
+At the end of flowering, the leaves fall off, and the next phase begins.
+After flowering begins, it takes an average of 100 days until harvest.
+During flowering, the flowers are pollinated; grapes are self-pollinating, so you don't need to do anything.
+A perfect bloom means the grapes are pollinated.
+If something goes wrong, aborted flowering can occur.
+This can cause the bulbs where the flowers emerge to drop off, resulting in no or partial fertilization.

 Early flowering

-After the flowering, the berries swell and the real bunches of grapes are formed.
-When the berries start to touch each other and the bunches start to close, la 'fermeture des grappes', you have to be on your best behavior again.
-This is the last time that you can spray crop protection agents between the grapes.
-Once your bunches are closed, it is no longer easy.
-You have very compact bunches such as with the Johanniter where it is impossible.
-With stretched bunches such as with a Regent grape, for example, this is less of an issue.
+After flowering, fruiting begins, and the small grapes are born.
+These are young Regent grapes.
+After flowering, the berries swell and the true grape clusters are formed.
+When the berries begin to touch and the clusters begin to close—the "grape fermeture"—you need to be on your guard again.
+This is the last time you can spray crop protection products between the vines.
+Once your clusters are closed, it's no longer easy.
+With very compact clusters, such as those of the Johanniter, this is impossible.
+With stretched clusters, such as those of a Regent grape, this is less of an issue.

-Stage 6: The discoloration of the grapes or la véraison
+Phase 6: The discoloration of the grapes or la véraison

 Phase 7: The harvest of our wine grapes - the supreme moment

-Harvesting is not just cutting grapes and putting them in a harvest box or a peat box.
-No, before you can harvest, a lot has to happen.
-Your winemaking equipment has to be there and it has to be clean and sterile.
-Nothing is more annoying than something missing.
-Every year I make a shopping list of what I need.
-I try to have everything in the house on time.
-Also try to have your notepads ready for the vinification.
-The information you write down during the winemaking is so valuable!
+It's always a wonderful moment.
+I swear, the night before the harvest, I have trouble sleeping.
+I go over every step in my head 200 times.
+That's a very personal thing; other winemakers might sleep incredibly well the night before the harvest, but not me :) Harvesting isn't just about cutting grapes and placing them in a harvesting bin or a peat crate.
+No, there's a lot more to do before you can harvest.
+Your winemaking equipment needs to be there, and it needs to be clean and sterile.
+Nothing is more frustrating than something being missing.
+Every year, I make a shopping list of what I need.
+I try to have everything ready in time.
+Also, try to have your notes ready for vinification.
+The information you record during the winemaking process is so valuable!

 Finally, about the different phases of a year in the vineyard